Expat Guide to Living in Granada

 Bushamy13 chose to retire to Nicaragua because of the low cost of living, the friendly people and the beautiful country.
 Bushamy13 says that a retiree can live like a Nica on $500 a month or buy your expansive colonial home and entertain lavishly.
 She lives on approximately $1500 a month, which does not include flights back home.

 What are people's priorities in Granada - work? family? socializing?
 What are the best ways to meet other expats?
 Are people accepting of racial, cultural and religious differences?
-Help other expats and people moving to Granada by filling out our Living Overseas Report.Submit a Living Overseas Report
+Below are some of the responses from expats in Granada:

 Moving Overseas Report